Wilt Chamberlain's 100-point game: Legacy

 Chamberlain (#13) predicted comparisons to Bill Russell (left).

 The anniversary of the game was not widely commemorated until its silver anniversary in 1987.
 By that time, the NBA had grown to be a popular sports league with average attendance of 13,000 fans per game and star players such as Magic Johnson, Larry Bird, and Michael Jordan.
 The Warriors' PR director Harvey Pollack said an impossible 40,000 people claimed to have seen the game, and some even testified it took place in Madison Square Garden.
 Chamberlain later stated it was one of his favorite games, but not the favorite: that title belonged to the match in which he grabbed an NBA record 55 rebounds against perennial rival Bill Russell.
 He did not want to feed the criticism that he was more interested in personal stardom than winning.
-Although Chamberlain won two NBA championships and was the NBA's all-time leading scorer and rebounder when he retired, he was mostly remembered as the man who had single-handedly scored 100 points in a game.
 Chamberlain publicly embraced the 100-point game in his final years.
 On a radio show commemorating the game's 31st anniversary in 1993, he said, "As time goes by, I feel more a part of that 100-point game."
 He explained that growing up on the streets, he would have been derisively labelled a gunner, a glory-hound, for attempting 63 shots.
 "You take that many shots on the playground, and no one ever wants you on their team again."
 He said he took shots he normally would not have, noting that in contests which he considered to be better he scored 50 to 60 points on around 75 percent shooting, as opposed to his 57 percent shooting in the 100-point game.
 He was proud that people who knew nothing about basketball would point out the game to their kids when they saw him.

 I know that it has been my tag.
 I am definitely proud of it.
 But it was definitely a team effort.
 You had to see some of the things my teammates did to get me the ball ...
 It was almost like a circus out there for a while.